Hear O'Washington

 Lucy Pruzan

 Lucy Pruzan discusses her longstanding relationship with the Stroum Jewish Community Center and the Seattle Jewish Film Festival.
 She mentions her role as a former president of the board and her consistent attendance at the festival since its inception 30 years ago.
-She reflects on the significant growth of the JCC and its impact on her family.
+She reflects on the significant growth of the SJCC and its impact on her family.

 Paul Regelbrugge